maheshtom317/maheshtom317.github.io/index.md

 ####  Rainfall in South Peninsula &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [[Github Page](https://github.com/maheshtom317/DS200_assign_Module4/blob/main/README_2.md)] [[Results](DS200_research/README_2.md)]

 <p align="justify">
-The objective of this assignment is to generate plots using matplotlib library and draw some inference from the data mentioned in the link.The dataset used here is Rainfall in South Peninsula And its Departure for Monsoon Session (June-Septemebr) from 1901-2016.
+The objective of this assignment is to generate plots using matplotlib library and draw some inference from the data mentioned in the link.The dataset used here is Rainfall in South Peninsula And its Departure for Monsoon Session (June-September) from 1901-2016.
 It is available at <a href="https://data.gov.in/resource/rainfall-south-peninsula-10-subdivisions-and-its-departure-normal-monsoon-session-june-0" target="blank">https://www.data.gov.in</a>.
 Here we use box plot, scatter plot,bar plot and line plot for drawing some inference from the data.

 </p>